vyeve/q-server/README.md

 ## TODO

 This approach will be work fine with count transfers less than 1000.
 If there are expecting more transfers in one request, should split `INSERT INTO` queries to bulks.

+Store amounts in cents is not good approach when we need to get some statistic (average, percentage etc).
+It's better to store cents which multiplied to 1000000 (common practice).